Counting partitions by genus. I. Genus 0 to 2: Introduction

-, say of the set $ := \{1,2\cdots,n\}$, are fundamental objects in combinatorics.
-Let $ \CP(n)$ denote their set.
-Their census, subject to different conditions, has been and is still the subject of an abundant literature.
+The census of partitions may be subject to different conditions.
 In particular, it is well known, as we recall below in sect.~\ref{genus-def}, that any partition $\alpha$ may be assigned a {\it genus} $g(\alpha)$ by a formula descending from Euler's relation.
 Curiously, the census of partitions according to their genus is still an open problem, in spite of several fundamental contributions, \cite{Krew, WL1, WL2, CoriH13, CoriH17}.
-Except for a few particular cases, only the case of genus 0 is thoroughly known: the {\it non crossing partitions} (or planar) have been enumerated by Kreweras \cite{Krew}, before reappearing in various contexts, matrix integrals \cite{BIPZ}, free probability \cite{V86, Speicher}\dots
+Except for a few particular cases, only the case of genus 0 is thoroughly known: the {\it non crossing partitions} (or planar) have been enumerated by Kreweras \cite{Krew}, before reappearing in various contexts, matrix integrals \cite{BIPZ, Cvitanovic}, free probability \cite{V86, Speicher}, and more recently, out-of-equilibrium quantum systems~\cite{HB22,FKP22}. \\ \omit{\olive Now, it is also well known, as we recall below in sect.~\ref{genus-def}, that any partition $\alpha\in \CP(n)$ may be assigned a {\it genus} $g(\alpha)$ by a formula descending from Euler's relation.
+It is then natural to refine the counting of partitions according to their genus.}\\ Let $C^{(g)}_{n,[\alpha]}$ denote the number of partitions in $\CP(n)$ of type $[\alpha]$ and genus $g$.
+Obviously $\sum_g C^{(g)}_{n,[\alpha]}=C_{n,[\alpha]}$.

-The question also arises in probability theory and statistical mechanics.
-There, it is common practice to associate cumulants to moments of random variables.
-If $X$ is a random variable with moments $m_n=\Bbb{E}(X^n)$ of arbitrary order, we decompose these moments on cumulants $\k_m$ and their products associated with {partitions} $\alpha\in \CP(n)$ \be m_n=\sum_{\alpha\in \CP(n)}\k_\alpha\,.\ee Thus each term in (\ref{defcumul0}) may be regarded as associated with a splitting of $ $ into parts described by the partition in statistical mechanics, the terms $\k_\alpha$ are dubbed the {\it connected parts} of the moment $m_n$.